 In this section, we present the constraints resulting from the our recast of the searches for an invisibly decaying Higgs in both the vector boson fusion and the monojet channel.
-We initially consider parameter points which have passed all bounds presented in Sect.
-3, apart from the constraints imposed by dark matter bounds, i.e. dark matter relic density as well as direct detection, cf. Eqs.
+We initially consider parameter points which have passed all bounds presented in section III, apart from the constraints imposed by dark matter bounds, i.e. dark matter relic density as well as direct detection, cf. Eqs.
 (19) and (20).
 This approach allows for an investigation of the complementary between astrophysical and collider searches for this model.

-Collider constraints
+Collider Constraints

 We now demonstrate the effect of including the searches in Refs.
 [41], [42] as introduced in the previous section.
-Our results are shown in Fig. 2 (top) where we only consider points which pass all prior constraints discussed in Sect.
-3. The general influence of these constraints has been discussed
+Our results are shown in Fig. 2 (left) where we only consider points which pass all prior constraints discussed in Sec.
+III.13 The general influence of these constraints has been discussed in detail in Refs.
+[22, 45] and will not be